oeminaga/framework_cystoAI_fair/README.md

 Should you have issues, please open a thread in the issue section.

 For citation, please use:

-Eminaga, Okyaz, et al. "Conceptual Framework and Documentation Standards of Cystoscopic Media Content for Artificial Intelligence." arXiv e-prints (2023): arXiv-2301.
+Eminaga, O., Jiyong Lee, T., Ge, J., Shkolyar, E., Laurie, M., Long, J., Graham Hockman, L., & Liao, J. C. (2023).
+Conceptual Framework and Documentation Standards of Cystoscopic Media Content for Artificial Intelligence.
+Journal of Biomedical Informatics, 104369. https://doi.org/10.1016/j.jbi.2023.104369